pvanroy/Transistors-References/README.md

-Characterisics of 46126 transistors around age and the world :)
+Characteristics of 46126 transistors around age and the world :)

 My apologies to the original author of these files who may recognize himself.
 But I can no longer find his link, nor his name... apparently from Eastern European countries.